sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/rule.md

 <p>&nbsp;</p>

 This transform shows a more complex use case in which you have a Generic rule written to perform various string manipulation tasks.
 If the manner the rule code uses to determine which task to run is passed to it by the `operation` variable and the operation is intended to get the last n characters of a string, n can be provided to the rule via the `numChars` variable.
-This transform invokes rule code to get the last three characters of the string passed to it via the UI configuration.
+This transform invokes rule code to get the last three characters of the string passed to it with the UI configuration.

 **Transform Request Body**: